-Within each chapter there are different options and paths to consider which provides flexibility for a diverse group of readers.
+Within each chapter, there are different options and paths to consider which provides flexibility for a diverse group of readers.

 Quality of Content

 This is a book with an emphasis on being practical, and getting to your best life as efficiently as possible.
-It covers ‘how to’ steps for items like negotiation during purchasing a car, and dealing with credit card companies, etc. Additionally, there are quite a few helpful diagrams and succinct summaries that make this guide basically a one-stop-shop for getting started!
+It covers ‘how to’ steps for items like negotiation during purchasing a car, and dealing with credit card companies, etc. Additionally, there are quite a few helpful diagrams and succinct summaries that make this guide basically a one-stop shop for getting started!

 For all the excellent material, there is no compromise on readability.
 I think he does well to explain terms and reinforce them with practical examples.
-This book also has a lot of testimonials which is encouraging and motivational.
+This book also has a lot of testimonials that are encouraging and motivational.
 However, towards the end of the book, I found they were a little too frequent.
 Not a big deal, but in the end, I thought the sheer volume was a bit of a detraction.